-Our ability to maintain consistent quality throughout each of our restaurant brands depends upon acquiring products from reliable sources.
-Our preapproved suppliers and our restaurants are required to adhere to strict product and safety specifications established through our quality assurance and culinary programs.
-These requirements ensure that high quality products are served in each of our restaurants.
+Our ability to maintain consistent quality throughout each restaurant brand depends upon acquiring products from reliable sources.
+Our pre-approved suppliers and our restaurants are required to adhere to strict product and safety specifications established through our quality assurance and culinary programs.
+These requirements ensure high quality products are served in each of our restaurants.
 We strategically negotiate directly with major suppliers to obtain competitive prices.
 We also use purchase commitment contracts when appropriate to stabilize the potentially volatile pricing associated with certain commodity items.
-All essential products are available from pre-qualified distributors to be delivered to any of our restaurant brands.
-Additionally, as a purchaser of a variety of protein products, we do require our vendors to adhere to humane processing standards for their respective industries and encourage them to evaluate new technologies for food safety and humane processing improvements.
-Because of the relatively rapid turnover of perishable food products, inventories in the restaurants, consisting primarily of food, beverages and supplies, have a modest aggregate dollar value in relation to revenues.
-Internationally, our franchisees and joint venture operations may encounter cultural and regulatory differences resulting in differences with product specifications for international restaurant locations.
+All essential products are available from pre-qualified distributors to be delivered to our restaurant brands.
+Additionally, as a purchaser of a variety of protein products, we do require our suppliers to adhere to humane processing standards for their respective industries and encourage them to evaluate new technologies for food safety and humane processing improvements.
+Due to the relatively rapid turnover of perishable food products, inventories in the restaurants, which consists primarily of food, beverages and supplies, have a modest aggregate dollar value in relation to revenues.
+Internationally, our franchisees and joint venture operations may encounter cultural and regulatory differences resulting in variances with product specifications for international restaurant locations.